Meet some of the Globalteer teams in Peru, Cambodia and Colombia!

 As she comes from the local village and is an active role in community work, Sovanna is well known and much loved by her young students.

-Elena, our Volunteer Coordinator in Medellin, Colombia is originally from St Petersburg in Russia but at heart is a bit of a nomad.
+Elena, our Country Manager in Medellin, Colombia is originally from St Petersburg in Russia but at heart is a bit of a nomad.
 She lived in London for 15 years where she studied International Business and Marketing and worked for the Financial Times no less!
 While living in London she made a lot of Colombian friends which is where her interest in this beautiful and underrated country first started.
 Whilst Elena has visited many countries on her travels, she liked Colombia best of all so decided to make it her home.